-Compared to the rest of the The Triangle market, the Central Park submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the The Triangle market, the Central Park submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 0 listings have been made available, which means leases most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About Inf% of the office spaces in the Central Park are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 15 listings have been posted online, which means listings most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 13% of the available space in the Central Park are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,600 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this region are around 15 floors.
+Even though the median size is 2,600 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this region are close to 15 stories.
 Most buildings in this area were built in 1987 and are Class A.

-Construction is the dominant industry in this region.
-Commute by car is the most popular way to get to work amongst Central Park folk.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Construction is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst Central Park occupants.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.